WiktorGrzankowski/concurrent-Files-System/README.md

 I was given code for err.h/.c, HashMap.h/.c and path_utils.h/.c,
 whereas my work consisted of implementing Tree.h/.c, which are the core files in the project.
+In order to run the program go to build, then cmake .., make and ./main.